Maghnie/docs/developers/api-documentation/guides-and-tutorials/analytics.md

 In order to apply an analysis function to a mapped component, we need to create an _analysis instance_ using the `POST /v2/analytics/instance` endpoint.
 For the sake of brevity, we omit a full example here and proceed with examining an existing analysis instance with id = 318 for the above queried _thermal control loop_ component using the `GET /v2/analytics/instance/{instance_id}` endpoint.
 This endpoint requires the `project_id` as query parameter and the `instance_id` as path parameter.

-Note that you can also use the `GET /v2/analytics/instances`endpoint to query a list of _all_ analysis instance within a project.
+Note that you can also use the `GET /v2/analytics/instances`endpoint to query a list of _all_ analysis instances within a project.

 {% tabs %}
 {% tab title="Python" %}